 While there are hundreds of different types of arthritis, the most common types are osteoarthritis, rheumatoid arthritis and post-traumatic knee arthritis.

-Osteoarthritis is a condition that breaks down the smooth tissue (articular cartilage) that cushions the knee joint.
+• Osteoarthritis – A condition that breaks down the smooth tissue (articular cartilage) that cushions the knee joint.
 You might also hear it called degenerative joint disease (DJD) or wear-and-tear arthritis.
-It’s the most common type of arthritis and can affect people at any age.
-However, those over age 50 are more likely to experience this type of knee arthritis.

-Rheumatoid arthritis (RA) is an autoimmune condition that impacts the lining of your knee joints.
+• Rheumatoid arthritis – An autoimmune condition that impacts the lining of your knee joints.
 This means that the immune system attacks healthy tissue, causing damage and inflammation.
 People with RA often experience uncomfortable symptoms in multiple joints throughout the body.

-Repeated injuries and trauma to the knee can cause cartilage to break down and your knees to become less stable.
+• Post-traumatic knee arthritis – Repeated injuries and trauma to the knee can cause cartilage to break down and your knees to become less stable.
 While other types of arthritis show symptoms gradually, post-traumatic knee arthritis comes on quickly after an injury.
-People typically notice symptoms after a few months.
-It’s also usually temporary and often heals completely with time and the right treatment.

 Risk factors for developing knee arthritis